-Systems change is an intentional process designed to fundamentally alter (or create) the components and structures that cause a system to behave in a certain way.
-The Systems Change Fellowship is a 15-month systems transformation process designed to fundamentally develop the components and structures of key systems that drive outcomes in higher education institutions (HEI).
+The Systems Change Program is an 18-month systems transformation process designed to fundamentally develop the components and structures of key systems that drive outcomes in higher education institutions (HEI).

-It combines a fellowship, systems approach, and implementation grant to drive the targeted institutional transformation.
-The program identifies fellows from HEIs as champions for change and takes them through expert training and mentoring, and provides them with funding to improve on and develop new systems within their department or institution.
+It combines a systems approach and implementation grant to drive the targeted institutional transformation.
+The program identifies HEIs as champions for change and takes them through expert training and mentoring, and provides them with funding to improve on and develop new systems within their institution.

 The pilot program running from October 2021 to May 2023 has started.
 Collaborating institutions are Strathmore University, Kepler, Ashesi University, Burkina Institute of Technology (BIT), University of Cape Coast, and Rwanda Polytechnic, IPRC Gishari.